The Aim Foundation

 • Jo Precious - Trustee, Responsibility for grant-making in East Anglia

-The foundation was recruiting non-family trustees for the first time to increase diversity on the board.
+The foundation has been recruiting non-family trustees to increase diversity on the board.

 Leadership Philosophy